-Italian Lemon Ricotta Cookies made with a quick lemon infused sugar for a delightful all around citrus scent which are dipped into a lemony glaze and then finally dressed up in gold nonpareils ready to grace any holiday cookie platter with some merry cheer!
+Italian Lemon Ricotta Cookies made with a quick lemon infused sugar and dipped in a lemon glaze for a delightful all around citrus scent.
+They’re all dressed up in gold nonpareils and ready to grace any holiday cookie platter with some merry cheer!

 While some people are dreaming of a white Christmas or even getting an early start to a flurry of holiday shopping, I’m living and breathing cookies in all shapes and forms.
 Shopping is pushed to the sidelines in anticipation of the glorious sweet treats begging to come to light.